AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 Follow the steps below to enable targeting in your channels.

-1. Navigate to one of the AEM Screens channel.
+1. Navigate to one of the AEM Screens channels.
 The following steps demonstrate how to enable targeting by using **DataDrivenChannel** created in an AEM Screens Channel.

 1. Select the channel **TargetChannel** and click **Properties** from the action bar.

    ![image](/help/user-guide/assets/context-hub/context-hub19.png)

-1. Select the **Personalization** tab to setup the ContextHub configurations.
+1. Select the **Personalization** tab so you can set up the ContextHub configurations.

     1. Set the **ContextHub Path** to `/conf/screens/settings/wcm/segments` and **Segments Path** to `/conf/screens/settings/wcm/segments`.
     1. Set brand to **ScreensBrand** from the dropdown and **Set Area Reference** to **ScreensValue**.